SwantikaD/Series-Cap-Bank-Test-Script/README.md

 # Series-Cap-Board-Test-Script
-Controls Sorenson HV PSU, Function Generator 33220A and DMM 34410A
+Controls Sorenson HV PSU, Function Generator 33220A, LV PSU E3646A and DMM 34410A